BlogWorkoutsGlute Workouts

 5. Squat jacks

 Squat jacks, also known as jumping jacks or star jumps, are a type of plyometric exercise that involves jumping and spreading your legs and arms out to the side.
-This exercise is designed to improve cardiovascular endurance and coordination, and to target the muscles in the legs and arms.
+This exercise is designed to improve cardiovascular endurance and coordination and to target the muscles in the legs and arms.

-Reverse Hack Squat FAQs
+Reverse Hack Squat Variations

 Related Lower Body Exercises

-Here are some other lower body exercises that will help you strengthen, sculpt and tone your thighs, hips, legs and glutes:
+Here are some other lower body exercises that will help you strengthen, sculpt and tone your thighs, hips, legs, and glutes:

 • Leg raises